 An academic-year program is available at four universities: the University of Copenhagen for Danish language and cultural studies, the University of Oslo for cultural studies and science courses in English, the University of Lund for study in Swedish language and cultural studies, and Uppsala University for study conducted in English, with optional Swedish language study.

 For UC Berkeley study-abroad programs for Summer, Fall, Spring, and academic-year programs, see the links provided.

 To search for complete application, scholarship, and related information, view the homepage for the Berkeley Program for Study Abroad.
 For questions, your UC Berkeley advisor for Study Abroad in Scandinavia is Anna Henry, firstname.lastname@example.org; (510) 642-1356.
 See the advising schedule here.

 Students occasionally choose to go on a study-abroad program in Scandinavian countries that is not run by EAP.
-While this can be a productive option, the transfer of credits can be a significant issue, and students should become well informed both about the credentials of the program of interest and the procedures for counting work done toward one’s UCB degree.
+While this can be a productive option, the transfer of credits can be a significant issue, and students should become well-informed both about the credentials of the program of interest and the procedures for counting work done toward one’s Berkeley degree.
 In order for credit to transfer to your UC Berkeley transcript, the sponsoring institution must be a 4-year, degree-granting institution.
 Details on EAP-sponsored programs, application requirements, and information on study abroad through other institutions can be found by starting with their home page.